-Although the MWPM and 3-approx algorithms are exact and approximate algorithms that minimize either the total displacement or transfer operations, i.e., single-objective functions, they are not optimal for any non-trivial linear combinations of such two parameters, i.e., multi-objective functions.
-To the best of our knowledge, there exist no known optimal or approximation algorithms on grids, graphs, or any other relevant geometries that solve reconfiguration problems for mixed-objective functions, e.g., that minimize a linear combination of the numbers of displacement operations and transfer operations in polynomial time.
-In fact, we know that such algorithms do not exist unless P = NP, because minimizing the number of transfer operations is NP-hard~\cite{Calinescu2007}, and optimizing for the mixed-objective function is a more general problem, so solving it in polynomial time would imply a polynomial-time solution for minimizing the number of transfer operations.
+The MWMCM algorithm, an exact algorithm that minimizes total displacement operations, and the 3-approx algorithm, an approximation algorithm that seeks to minimize transfer operations, both target the minimization of a single-objective function.
+However, they are not optimal for any non-trivial linear combinations of both parameters, i.e., multiple-objective functions.
+To the best of our knowledge, there exist no known optimal or approximation algorithms on grids, graphs, or any other relevant geometries that solve reconfiguration problems for multiple-objective functions.
+Examples of such functions might minimize a linear combination of the numbers of displacement and transfer operations, in polynomial time.
+In fact, we know that such algorithms do not exist unless $\textsf{P} = \textsf{NP}$, because minimizing the number of transfer operations alone is \textsf{NP}-complete~\cite{Calinescu2007}.
+Since optimizing for the multiple-objective function is a more general problem, solving it in polynomial time would imply a polynomial-time algorithm for minimizing the number of transfer operations.
 Our proposed red-rec algorithm heuristically seeks to simultaneously minimize the total number of displacement and transfer operations.